morenol/kvs/README.md

 Key-Value ruStorage

-  Implementation of a Key-Value storage is rust following the rust course from [talent plan](https://github.com/pingcap/talent-plan/).
+  Implementation of a Key-Value storage in rust following the rust course from [talent plan](https://github.com/pingcap/talent-plan/).

  ## Note
- This project was done with the intention to learn rust.
-Do not use it if you have other intentions.
+ This project was done with the intention of learn rust.
+Do not use it if you have other plans.

  ## Usage